XeroAPI/xero-ruby/docs/files/FilesApi.md

 name = 'name_example' # String | exact name of the file you are uploading filename = 'filename_example' # String |
 opts = {
+  idempotency_key: 'KEY_VALUE', # String | This allows you to safely retry requests without the risk of duplicate processing.
+128 character max.

   mime_type: 'mime_type_example' # String |
 }